codeforpdx/recordexpungPDX/README.md

 Our latest dev version (this repo's master branch) is publicly viewable!
 Here: https://recordexpungpdx.herokuapp.com/

 **Our dev environment** uses Python's [pipenv](https://docs.pipenv.org/en/latest/) for maintaining backend dependencies, and [pytest](https://pytest.org/en/latest/) to develop backend code.
 We use [NPM](https://www.npmjs.com/) to develop and build the frontend code.
-Docker is used to build and deploy the app stack for both local development/testing and for deployment to the web.
+Docker is used to build and deploy the app stack for both local development and for deployment to the web.
 A postgres database runs as a service within the docker stack, which exposes a connection locally for development and testing.

 ## Installation